 Fig 4.
 Cluster analysis based on Euclidean distance considering the drug costs for 1-month (A) or for the median total duration of therapy (B) for a single oncological patient.
 Green points represent drugs with low cost (Group A), violet points drugs with medium cost (Group B) and pink with high cost for 1-month of treatment (Group C).

 Fig 5.
 The distribution of different clusters into the three cost categories related to the amount for median Progression-Free Survival (PFS).

+Supporting Information Captions

+S1 File.
+PRISMA 2009 checklist.
+List of the indications provided by the “PRISMA statment” for the realization of meta-analyses and systematic review.